 Because the 2 oven shelves are wider than in many ovens, it is possible to cook 2 items per shelf - eg; 2 victoria sandwiches or 2 casseroles.

-Although you need to keep in mind the points 'To help the air circulate freely' with careful choice of dishes and tins, it is possible to cook a complete meal, and perhaps something else for the freezer, in the oven at the same time.
+Although you need to keep in mind the point from the previous page 'To help the air circulate freely' with careful choice of dishes and tins, it is possible to cook a complete meal and perhaps something else for the freezer in the oven at the same time.

-When roasting meats, you will notice that fat splashing is reduced, which is due in part to the lower oven temperatures, and will help keep cleaning of the oven to a minimum.
+When roasting meats, you may notice that fat splashing is reduced, which is due in part to the lower oven temperatures, and will help keep cleaning of the oven to a minimum.

-Because a fan oven has an even temperature throughout the oven, there is no need to follow the shelf positions given in the baking guide.
-There is no need to interchange dishes onto different shelves part way through cooking, as with a conventional oven.
+Because a fan oven has an even temperature throughout the oven, no shelf positions have been given in the following baking guide, and there is no need to interchange dishes onto different shelves part way through cooking, as with a conventional oven.